masonw19/ARC4-Decryption-Circuit/README.md

     for k = 0 to message_length-1:
         plaintext[k] = pad[k] xor ciphertext[k]  -- xor each byte

-The length of the secret key can vary — in this lab, we will use a smaller key of 24 bits (3 bytes) to ensure that you can “crack” the encryption in a reasonable amount of time.
+The length of the secret key that we will use is 24 bits (3 bytes) to ensure that you can “crack” the encryption in a reasonable amount of time.

 Note that the key is stored [big-endian](https://en.wikipedia.org/wiki/Endianness).
 The following diagram shows the values of key[0], key[1], and key[2] for the 24-bit secret key of 'b000000110101111100111100 = 'h035F3C.